FAQ

 Yes.
 When Mason checks a code issue, it links to the relevant code reference and includes embedded code books inside the product, so reviewers can verify the cited section without leaving the review screen.
 Mason checks stay tied to source material instead of floating as unsupported AI suggestions.

-For Residential projects, Mason checks California Residential Code architectural requirements, California Plumbing Code, California Electrical Code, California Wildland Urban Interface Code, and the California Energy Code, including Title 24 energy standards.
+For Residential projects, Mason checks California Residential Code architectural requirements, California Energy Code, California Plumbing Code, California Mechanical Code, CalGreen, California Wildland Urban Interface Code, and Title 24 energy standards.

-Mason AI's current residential scope does not include California Residential Code structural checks, California Mechanical Code, California Building Code, CalGreen, or solar permits.
+Mason AI's current residential scope does not include California Residential Code structural checks, California Building Code, or solar permits.
 The product is explicit about these limits so reviewers know where human review still carries the load.

 Local building code amendments require reviewer verification, and local preferences or practices require reviewer judgment.
 Mason checks can support the review process, but Mason AI does not pretend those jurisdiction-specific decisions are fully automated.